 And finally, on tips to help you stay healthy on a budget: free apps.

-We live in a century where you can get almost anything over the internet.
+We live in a century where you can get almost anything online.
 E.g., free workout apps that can help motivate you and give you ideas about which exercises are right for you.

 Some of them are Adidas Runtastic and Daily Yoga.

 Find out more: Healthy tuna salad for lunch